-- the condensed set of consolidated financial statements has been prepared in accordance with IAS 34 as contained in UK adopted IFRS; - the Interim Management Report includes a fair review of the important events that have occurred during the first six months of the financial year and their impact on the condensed financial statements, and description of the principal risks and uncertainties for the remaining six months of the financial year, as required by DTR4.2.7R; and - the Interim Management Report includes a fair review of disclosures of material related party transactions that have occurred in the first six months of the financial year and of material changes in the related party transactions described in the 2023 Annual Report and Accounts, as required by DTR4.2.8R.
+- the condensed set of consolidated financial statements has been prepared in accordance with IAS 34 as contained in UK adopted IFRS; - the Interim Management Report includes a fair review of the important events that have occurred during the first six months of the financial year and their impact on the condensed financial statements, and description of the principal risks and uncertainties for the remaining six months of the financial year, as required by DTR4.2.7R; and - . the Interim Management Report includes a fair review of disclosures of material related party transactions that the internet management report motions a rain review of disclosures of material related party transactions that have occurred in the first six months of the financial year and of material changes in the related party transactions described in the 2023 Annual Report and Accounts, as required by DTR4.2.8R.